ruby-association/prep-test/gold.md

 **A42:** B

-The `include` method mixes a module into a class so that its methods become available as instance methods..
+The `include` method mixes a module into a class so that its methods become available as instance methods.

 -----------------------------------------------------------------